ollisulopuisto/wav-to-flac/readme.md

 # WAV to FLAC Converter

-A robust Bash script for converting WAV audio files to FLAC format with metadata preservation, optimized for Synology NAS systems but works on Linux and macOS too.
+A robust Bash script for converting WAV and AIFF audio files to FLAC format with metadata preservation, optimized for Synology NAS systems but works on Linux and macOS too.

 ## Features

-- Converts WAV files to FLAC format using ffmpeg
+- Converts WAV and AIFF files to FLAC format using ffmpeg (case insensitive)
 - Preserves file metadata and timestamps during conversion
-- Compares file sizes between WAV and FLAC formats
+- Compares file sizes between original audio and FLAC formats
-- Optionally moves WAV files to trash if FLAC is smaller (saves disk space)
+- Optionally moves original audio files to trash if FLAC is smaller (saves disk space)
 - Includes detailed logging for tracking conversions
-- Dry run mode to simulate conversion without changing files (no files are created or moved)
+- Dry run mode to simulate conversion without changing files
 - Safely traverses directories with spaces in filenames

 ## Requirements